smorrrs/Desperados-III-Resources/timer_setup.md

 The timer is programmed to only split if you do levels in the correct order.
 For example, if you complete level 1, the timer will only split once level 2 is loaded.
 If you complete level 1 then accidentally select level 3, you can back out and go to level 2 and the splits will proceed as normal.

-This autosplitter can be used for any category that plays every level in order.

 ## Requirements
 Windows PC only.